 docker_image kind, this attribute contains the docker image name.

 Signals whether the task is part of a nightly graph.
 Useful when filtering out nightly tasks from full task set at target stage.

 Signals whether the task is considered “shippable”, that it should get signed and is ok to be used for nightlies or releases.

-nightly-l10n kinds, this attribute contains the list
+shippable-l10n kinds, this attribute contains the list

 of relevant locales for the platform.